neoxelox/service/README.md

     - [ ] AutoTLS with Let's Encrypt
     - [ ] CORS management
     - [ ] Services protected with Authorization
+    - [ ] Secrets at environment variables
-    - [ ] Isolated database users for admin, ms and metrics
+    - [ ] Isolated database users for admin, app and metrics
 - Services
     - [x] Docker-Compose that inits all services
     - [x] Postgres